Multiple operator integrals in non-separable von Neumann algebras: Vector and operator valued integrals

 \begin{conv} For the duration of this and the following section, fix complex Hilbert spaces $(H,\la \cdot,\cdot \ra_H)$ and $(K,\la \cdot,\cdot\ra_K)$.
 Also, write $\|\cdot\| = \|\cdot\|_{H \to K}$ for the operator norm on $B(H;K)$. \end{conv}

 In this paper, we shall need to integrate maps $\Sigma \to V$, where $V \subseteq B(H;K)$ is a linear subspace.
-Given the number of topologies on $B(H;K)$ one might consider, there are possibly many notions of Gel'fand-Pettis integrability of a map $\Sigma \to V$.
+Given the number of topologies on $B(H;K)$ one might consider, there are possibly many notions of Gel'fand--Pettis integrability of a map $\Sigma \to V$.
 It turns out that in most reasonable circumstances, the choice of topology (from Section \ref{sec.optop}) does not matter.
-Indeed, we now introduce a notion of integrability -- \textit{pointwise Pettis integrability} -- in this setting that is, in practice, quite easy to check.
-Then we describe the relationship between pointwise Pettis integrability and Gel'fand-Pettis integrability in various operator topologies.
+Indeed, we now introduce a notion of integrability --- \textbf{pointwise Pettis integrability} --- in this setting that is, in practice, quite easy to check.
+Then we describe the relationship between pointwise Pettis integrability and Gel'fand--Pettis integrability in various operator topologies.